Pager07/chainchat-site/aboutme.md

 **Enhanced Document Management**

 In the absence of a centralized document storage server, facilitating local document saving became imperative.
-Responding to this need, a download feature was implemented, allowing users to export the current document as a plain text file to their device.
+A download feature is needed, allowing users to export the current document as a plain text file to their device.

-Additionally, to streamline collaboration on existing documents, file upload functionality was introduced.
-Users can now effortlessly upload files, which are seamlessly integrated into the collaborative environment.
-This enhancement fosters flexibility and continuity in document editing endeavors.
+Additionally, to streamline collaboration on existing documents, file upload functionality is needed.
+To allow wsers to effortlessly upload files, which can seamlessly integrated into the collaborative environment.
+This enhancement will foster flexibility and continuity in document editing endeavors.